 Mermaids is passionate about supporting children, young people, and their families to achieve a happier life in the face of great adversity.
 We work to raise awareness about gender nonconformity in children and young people amongst professionals and the general public.
-We campaign for the recognition of gender dysphoria in young people and lobby for improvements in professional services.
+We campaign for the recognition of gender dysphoria in young people and call for improvements in professional services.